darklab8/blog/blog/articles/article_detailed/article_git_conventional_commits/git_conv_commits.md

-# Git conventional commits - Communicate with git
+# Git conventional commits - communicating with git

 **Standardized communicating with other devs through git**